Country of origin

 rifle is fed from detachable 30-round capacity magazines.
 It is

 Type 56 comes with a wooden furniture, made from solid wood.

 feature of this weapon is that it comes with an integral bayonet

 mount.
 It replaced a detachable bayonet of the AK-47.
 When not in use, the bayonet is underfolded into the

 foregrip.
 It was influenced by the bayonet of the Type 56, a Chinese

 semi-automatic rifle.
 The Type 56 is the only AK-pattern assault

 rifle that uses such integral spike bayonets.
 However these

-cross-sectional bayonets were banned by Geneva convention on human
+cross-sectional bayonets were banned by international conventions on human

 warfare, as the wounds they produce do not close easily.
 Since the